dylan-lang/dylan-programming-book/source/slots.rst

 You can define a slot in only one particular class in a set of classes related by inheritance.
 You can use the *inherited slot* specification to override the default initial value of an inherited slot, or the *init function* of an inherited slot.
-See `See The init-function: slot option <slots.htm#64192>`_.
+See `The init-function: slot option <slots.htm#64192>`_.

 In this example, assume that the *<sixty-unit>* class defines the